 This content is from the U.S. Small Business Administration.

-Security clearances can be issued by many United States government agencies, including the Department of Defense (DoD), the Department of Homeland Security, the Department of Energy (DoE), the Department of Justice, and the Central Intelligence Agency.
-DoE clearances include the “L,” and “Q” levels.
-DOD issues more than 80% of all clearances.
-There are three levels of DOD security clearances:
+Security clearances can be issued by many U.S. government agencies, including the Department of Defense (DoD), the Department of Homeland Security, the Department of Energy (DoE), the Department of Justice (DoJ) and the Central Intelligence Agency.
+DoE clearances include the "L" and "Q" levels.
+DoD issues more than 80% of all clearances.
+There are three levels of DoD security clearances:

 The application form requires personal identifying data, as well as information regarding residence, education and employment history; family and associates; and foreign connections/travel.
-Additionally, it asks for information about arrests, illegal drug involvement, financial delinquencies, mental health counseling, alcohol counseling, military service, prior clearances, civil court actions, and subversive activities.
+Additionally, it asks for information about arrests, illegal drug involvement, financial delinquencies, mental health counseling, alcohol counseling, military service, prior clearances, civil-court actions and subversive activities.
 The number of years of information required on the form depends on the level of clearance involved.
-For instance, residence, education, and employment history for a Top Secret clearance requires ten years of information, whereas a Secret clearance requires seven years.
+For instance, residence, education and employment history for a top-secret clearance requires 10 years of information, whereas a secret clearance requires seven years.

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

-Can an 8(a) Participant be offered an offer without a security clearance?
+Can an 8(a) Participant Receive an Offer Without a Security Clearance?

 Maybe.
-The contracting officer and the agency end user may decide that it is in the government’s best interest to make an award to a company without clearance with the specific requirement that an interim clearance be obtained within a certain number of days after contract award.
-An interim clearance (also known as “interim eligibility”) is based on the completion of minimum investigative requirements and granted on a temporary basis, pending the completion of the full investigative requirements for the final clearance.
-Interim Secret clearances can be issued rather quickly once the clearance granting authority receives a properly completed application.
-Interim Top Secret clearances take two or three months longer.
-Interim clearances can be denied, if unfavorable information is listed on the application form or at any time unfavorable information is developed during the investigation.
-All applicants are considered for interim clearances by the Defense Industrial Security Clearance Office.
-With some exceptions an interim clearance permits a person to have access to classified material at all levels of classification up to the level of the clearance requested.
-Interim Secret clearances are not sufficient for access to special categories of classified information, such as COMSEC, NATO, and Restricted Data.
-Interim Top Secret clearances are sufficient for access to COMSEC, NATO, and Restricted Data at the Secret and Confidential levels only.
+The contracting officer and the agency end user may decide that it is in the government's best interest to make an award to a company without clearance, with the specific requirement that an interim clearance be obtained within a certain number of days after the contract award.
+An interim clearance (also known as "interim eligibility") is based on the completion of minimum investigative requirements and granted temporarily, pending the completion of the full investigative requirements for the final clearance.